gavollink/termread/VT_History.md

 characters.

-While dumb, there was one major innovation that this terminal brought about, the concept of _CAD_ (The Direct Cursor Address Code).
+While dumb, there was one major innovation that this terminal brought about, the concept of *CAD* (The Direct Cursor Address Code).
 This used character `14` to put the terminal into a 'move the cursor' mode.
 So, unlike a typewriter, it was possible to change an area in the middle of the screen without retyping the entire screen.

+The manual for the VT05 says in complies with
-I noted that ASCII was still in flux during this time, so here are some outstanding characters that I found that have non-ASCII meanings.
+`U.S. ASCII X3.15-1966`, which is a VERY early version of ASCII as it was still in flux during this time, so here are some outstanding characters this terminal uses that have non-ASCII meanings.

 | Char | Action |
 |---|---|